ESTRING- estradiol system

 Long-term, continuous administration of natural and synthetic estrogens in certain animal species increases the frequency of carcinomas of the breast, uterus, cervix, vagina, testes and liver.

-There appears to be little or no increased risk of birth defects in children born to women who have used estrogens and progestins as an oral contraceptive inadvertently during early pregnancy.
+There appears to be little or no increased risk of birth defects in children born to women who have used estrogens as an oral contraceptive inadvertently during early pregnancy.

 ESTRING should not be used during lactation.
 Estrogen administration to nursing women has been shown to decrease the quantity and quality of the breast milk.
 Detectable amounts of estrogens have been identified in the breast milk of mothers receiving estrogens.
 Caution should be exercised when ESTRING is administered to a nursing woman.